khoj-ai/khoj/src/khoj/processor/operator/README.md

 - Claude 3.7 Sonnet
 - Claude Opus 4

-*Note: OpenAI and other operator models are disabled while in developemnt.*
+*Note: OpenAI and other operator models are disabled while in development.*

 ## Capabilities